How to Draw Using Coloured Pencils

 The composition chosen originated from an old white shed door that had been repeatedly repaired and become overgrown.
 What drew me to this subject was the disused hinge that had broken away, the combination of weathered paint work and rust, set against the clean surface texture of the new Ivy.
 For the layout, I chose an angled projection of the hinge and door, to enhance the perspective and stop it from looking too regimental.

-The photo that I took had been cropped and enhanced in Photoshop Express.
-I hardly altered the colour or lighting, but made the image sharper, to enhance the paint and rust effects.
 I normally use a manual grid technique for the transfer of the image onto my paper, but have since found a small App called ‘Artgrid’ where you can select the picture size and orientation you wish.
 The grid size can then be selected and sketched on to your paper and the image transferred by hand.
 This I did with a graphite 2H pencil.
-Once done, I deleted the grid layout using an electric eraser and lifted off the excessive graphite using BluTack.
+Once done, I removed the grid layout using an electric eraser and lifted off the excessive graphite using BluTack.

 From there I carried on with the shed wall around the hinge and Ivy leaves, proceeding with my experimentation and to find which colour combinations of the wood worked the best.